Omega-3s Might Ease Sore Muscles After Workouts

 Omega-3s may also curb mitochondrial free radical production and improve nerve conduction velocity.
 In theory, that could support better voluntary muscle activation after damage, though direct evidence in athletes is still limited.

-Finally, by altering membrane fluidity and stability, omega-3s might make muscle cells a bit more resilient to mechanical stress.
+Finally, by changing membrane fluidity and stability, omega-3s might make muscle cells a bit more resistant to mechanical stress.
 That could mean fewer proteins leaking out during breakdown and a slightly smoother recovery.

 If You Want to Try Omega-3s, How Should You Use Them?